ogghst/grownode/docs/start.md

 This page describes the steps needed to have a working development environment on your PC.

+For more detailed, platform - specific installation procedure including IDE, see section [Tutorials](tutorials)

 ## Set up your environment

 ### ESP-IDF